GargPulkitIIT/OQRDatasetSamples/README.md

 While decoding an OQR, ensure that other OQRs are hidden or covered to prevent the smartphone scanner from mistakenly reading them.

 ## For optimal results,
- OQRS are desingned for hardcopy documents.
-Hence, try scanning OQRs from a printed document with a minimum resolution of 300 DPI.
+ OQRS are designed for digital and hardcopy documents.
+Try scanning OQRs from a printed document with a minimum resolution of 300 DPI.

- If using the OQR on a digital screen, reduce the screen brightness and try adjusting the scanning distance or slightly zooming in or out to successfully decode the values.
+ If using the OQR on a digital screen, ensure there is no glare on the screen from another light source.
+Try adjusting the scanning distance or slightly zooming in or out to successfully decode the values.

 <p align="center">
   <img src="images/2LayerVerticalGithub.svg" alt="2-Layer OQR" style="width: 35%; height: auto;" />